C-Dr4gon/VulnerMapper/README.md

 # VulnerMapper

 > This is a penetration testing program, written in bash script for Linux, to map out the ports, services and vulnerabilities of local network devices.
-This is intended for the Scanning and Enumeration Phase in the Penetration Testing cycle.
+This is intended for the Scanning Phase and Vulnerability Assessment Phase in the Penetration Testing Cycle.

 > CONFIG: The brute-force attack will take a long time.
 If you just want to test if this program works, set your user and password as "kali" for the hosts in the local target network.